bng94/discord-features-handler/README.md

 ### The following functions can be overwritten by re-defining
 If you create a new `client.<functionName>` you can override then existing function with the new function.

-*  client.getPermissionsLevel ( parameter )
+#### client.getPermissionsLevel ( parameter )

 > :warning:  **Please do not override unless you are creating your own permission level configuration with a different approach then this handler uses!**

-> This parameter is either an interaction object or message object, based off the command type and which type of command was called.
+This parameter is either an interaction object or message object, based off the command type and which type of command was called.
 This function returns a permission level based off the `config.js` file.

+>

-* client.loadCommand
+#### client.loadCommand

+> :x:  **When overriding this will override the handler and commands will not load!**

 This function handles load the command

+#### client.unloadCommand
-> :x:  **When overriding this will override the handler and commands will not load!**
+> :x:  **When overriding this will override the handler and commands may be able to unload to reload the new command file!**

-* client.unloadCommand

 Unload the command, by clearing the cache so you can reload the command with a new command file.

-> :x:  **When overriding this will override the handler and commands may be able to unload to reload the new command file!**

-* client.commands and client.aliases
+#### client.commands and client.aliases
+> :x:  **DO NOT OVERRIDE: This saves all the properties of the command files so that we can load the commands for you**

-This contains the command and aliases information to handle loading commands and executing them based off their properties
+These are Discord.Collection object that contains the command and aliases information to handle loading commands and executing them based off their properties
-> :x:  **DO NOT OVERRIDE: Command handler will break**
 ## Documentation

 The official documentation can be found here: [DiscordFeaturesHandler Documentation](https://bng94.gitbook.io/discord-features-handler-docs/)